-Children in daycare are at increased risk since exposure is greater.
+Children in daycare are more at risk.

 Symptoms and diagnosis

-- Make your home smoke-free
+- Make your home smoke-free (tobacco and fireplace)

 - Wash hands carefully and frequently, especially during cold and flu season